Floorp-Projects/Floorp/mobile/android/docs/geckoview/design/save-to-pdf.rst

 ----

-This work will add a method to ``GeckoSession`` called ``savePdf`` for embedders to use, which will communicate with a new ``GeckoViewPdf.jsm`` to create the PDF file.
+This work will add a method to ``GeckoSession`` called ``savePdf`` for embedders to use, which will communicate with a new ``GeckoViewPdf.sys.mjs`` to create the PDF file.
 When the document is available, the ``GeckoViewPdfController`` will notify the ``ContentDelegate.onExternalResponse`` with the downloadable document.

-- ``GeckoViewPdf.jsm`` - JavaScript implementation that converts the content to a PDF and saves the file, also responds to messaging from ``GeckoViewPdfController``.
+- ``GeckoViewPdf.sys.mjs`` - JavaScript implementation that converts the content to a PDF and saves the file, also responds to messaging from ``GeckoViewPdfController``.
 - ``GeckoViewPdfController.java`` - The Controller coordinates between the Java